asimsinan/GoogleMapsSwing/README.md

 # GoogleMapsSwing
 Displaying Google Maps on JFrame using JFXPanel
 This is Netbeans project.
 The project uses JavaFX libraries to display Google Maps on a JFrame.
 You can access javascript functions from Java and map them to Java functions.
+All map related functions are inside GoogleMapsViewer class.
+It extends JFXPanel.
 # Steps to run: #
 1. Import the project from Netbeans.
 2. Put your API Key in maps.html where it says "YOUR_API_KEY".